 If both $D_a$ and $D_b$ do not have a chord in the segments next to some marker $h \in \{1,\dots,n-1\}$, then $S_a$ and $S_b$ have a common zero column at~$h$.
 It follows that $S_a=\pre_{h}(S_{a'})$ and $S_b=\pre_{h}(S_{b'})$ for some BCFW cells $S_{a'}\neq S_{b'}$ with $n-1$ columns.
 By the induction on~$n$, there is a separating functionary between $S_{a'}$ and~$S_{b'}$.
 Applying Lemma~\ref{lem:effect of pre}, this functionary is promoted to a separating functionary between $S_a$ and~$S_b$.

 \textbf{(C) Different Last Used Marker}

 Suppose that exactly one of $D_a$ and $D_b$ has a top chord of the form $(i,i+1,n-1,n-2)$.
 Then the other cell must have a zero column at its $n-1$ coordinate.
-In this case, the twistor $\langle i,i+1,n-2,n \rangle$ separate between them, by Proposition~\ref{prop:0 in first and one before last col}.
+In this case, the twistor $\langle i,i+1,n-2,n \rangle$ separates them, by Proposition~\ref{prop:0 in first and one before last col}.

 \textbf{(D) Different Last Chords}